SineYlo/starter-template-gulp/README.md

 3. `npm run image-svg` - runs a command that optimizes svg images and also creates a sprite.
 4. `npm run image-jpg` - runs a command that optimizes jpg images and converts them to webp and avif formats.
 5. `npm run image-png` - runs a command that optimizes png images and converts them to webp and avif formats.
+6. `npm run lint:editorconfig` - runs a command that checks all files for errors by .editorconfig.
+7. `npm run archive` - this command creates an archive with the project, which you can then safely upload or send somewhere, for example.
-6. `npm run dev` - runs a command that optimizes script and style files, and also starts the server.
+8. `npm run build:watch` - runs a command that optimizes script and style files, and also starts the server.
-7. `npm run build:dev` - runs a command that optimizes script and style files, but does not start the server.
+9. `npm run build:dev` - runs a command that optimizes script and style files, but does not start the server.
-8. `npm run build:prod` - runs a command that optimizes script and style files, as well as prepares these files for production.
+10. `npm run build:prod` - runs a command that optimizes script and style files, as well as prepares these files for production.
-9. `npm run lint:editorconfig` - runs a command that checks all files for errors by .editorconfig.
-10. `npm run archive` - this command creates an archive with the project, which you can then safely upload or send somewhere, for example.
+11. `npm run build:full-start` - this command allows you to run a full project build cycle together with image optimization, but without starting the server.
+12. `npm run build:full-server` - this command allows you to run a full project build cycle together with image optimization, with the launch of the server.

 ### Important points:
 - If you do not have these files in the root directory src - `favicon.ico`, `favicon.svg`, `mask-desktop.svg` and you want this assembly to run, go to the file along the path - `gulp/config.js` and delete the lines numbered 17, 18, 19.